 We made sure she had regular check-ins and follow-ups.

 The outcome?
-Sarah began to see a light at the end of the tunnel.
-She started to open up more and even reconnected with her friends.
+Sarah started seeing light at the end of the tunnel.
+She opened up more.
+Reconnected with friends she’d lost touch with.

 It wasn’t an overnight fix, but it was a start.